BonMatts/gdi-atx-intro-cli-git/readme.md

 # Intro to Command Line

-Materials originally created by Pamela Fox for GDI SF and by GDI ATX, modified by Anastasia Lanz.
-Slides and materials are hosted at [http://anastasialanz.com/gdi-intro-to-cli/#/](http://anastasialanz.com/gdi-intro-to-cli/#/).
+Materials originally created by Pamela Fox for GDI SF and by GDI ATX, modified by Anastasia Lanz, then by Bonnie Mattson Slides and materials are hosted at [https://bonmatts.github.io/gdi-intro-to-cli/#/](https://bonmatts.github.io/gdi-intro-to-cli/#/).

 ## Course description